julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ### Safety, Use, and Combining Herbs

 **Q: Are protective herbs safe to use today?**
-A: Most are safe when used traditionally—hung in the home, carried as charms, or burned carefully.
+A: Most are safe when used traditionally: hung in the home, carried as charms, or burned carefully.
 Some herbs are toxic if ingested or dangerous when burned improperly and should always be researched before use.
+Some traditions even viewed poisonous plants themselves as territorial guardians rather than usable herbs.
+Explore this darker folklore in **[Poison as Protection: Toxic Boundary Plants](/poison-as-protection/)**.

 **Q: Are there herbs that should never be burned or ingested?**
 A: Yes.
 Certain plants are physically toxic, culturally restricted, or ritually volatile when burned or consumed.
 These should be avoided or used only through non-fire methods, following traditional practices.
 See: **[Avoid Burning These Herbs in Ritual](/never-burn-herbs/)** to find out why certain plants should never touch the flame.